 DA PAM 40-501 9-3b(2)(c) requires reporting of new noise-related injury cases, using the positive Significant Threshold Shift (STS) report, at least quarterly.
 The percent new cases identifies the incidence of hearing health injuries at a given installation.
 The AHP goal for military new cases is less than 3%.
-AHP-E had a new case rate of 4.35% for February 2022, a slight increase from January 2022.
+AHP-E had a new case rate of 4.21% for January 2023, a small increase from December 2022.
 AHP-E injury rates for military personnel are almost even with the active component and are lower this FY than in FY21.
 The past quarter numbers were an improvement over the previous 2 quarters, and have flattened the overall 12-month trend.